games647/pwned-check/README.md

 ## Description

-Small application to scan exported passwords from chromium or FireFox against the offline hash database from [haveibeenpwned](https://haveibeenpwned.com) in order to verify if any password is exposed.
+Small application to scan exported passwords from chromium or Firefox against the offline hash database from [haveibeenpwned](https://haveibeenpwned.com) in order to verify if any password is exposed.

-The exported passwords are read and hashed in parallel.
-The resulting hashes are then compared to the database.
-Current implementation is only targeted for personal use.
-This means that we expect only single iterations through the database.
-For multiple searches (like an online service) an intermediate index or [bloom filter](https://github.com/bertrand-maujean/ihbpwbf) would improve performance greatly.

 This project is also intended for learning Rust (incl. parallelism with channel communication) and its ecosystem.
 Feedback appreciated.